TN 32 (07-06)

 D. Procedure — Local Birth Record Only Preferred Evidence Available

-Ask the Foreign Service post (FSP) servicing the state in which the claimant was born to get a birth certificate from the local civil registrar if:
+Ask the FBU servicing the state in which the claimant was born to get a birth certificate from the local civil registrar if:

 There is no religious record of birth available; and